 Once you get past the inherently dangerous nature of the job, the hiring process is extremely selective.
 Basic requirements for most law enforcement positions include lengthy background checks and rigorous academic and physical training.
 Peace officer eligibility requirements vary by state so be sure to check out the specific guidelines in your area.

 But when it comes to being a game warden specifically, Hudson’s advice is simple and straightforward: “The biggest thing I would say to anyone aspiring to be a game warden is to keep their nose clean and stay out of trouble.
 I would tell them to read the hunting and fishing guides as much as possible and become as familiar as they can with them.”

 Check out Unity’s bachelor of science and master of science in conservation law enforcement if these career outlook and options appeal to you.
-If you’re more interested in the policing and legal aspects of being a game warden, check out our bachelor’s degree in environmental criminal justice.

 Photo credit: U.S. Fish & Wildlife Service, Mountain Prairie, Law Enforcement on Seedskadee National Wildlife Refuge